 - Supervisory Experience

-Research Project Management Workshop: Each spring the program will host an Research Project Management Workshop (RPMW)to provide training in management skills useful in academic and industrial careers.
+Research Project Management Workshop: Each spring the program will hosts a Research Project Management Workshop (RPMW) to provide training in management skills useful in academic and industrial careers.
 Three major themes will be addressed: financial and time budgeting, management of project staff, and intellectual property ethics.

 NSERC CREATE Training Program